 - F.9.1 CAS Academic Resources Committee The committee consists of six appointed faculty members, two students appointed by the Dean, and as an ex officio member the Dean.
 The committee's duties are to: - .1 Study and recommend to the Faculty Senate action concerning policies on academic resources specific to the College. - 2 Provide information and recommendations to the Dean regarding matters that lie within the charge of the committee. - .3 Serve as a liaison between the Faculty Senate and the Dean regarding CAS-specific academic resources and as a source of information to the CAS faculty regarding CAS academic resources. - F.9.2 Curriculum Committee The committee consists of six appointed faculty members, two student members appointed by the Dean, and, as ex officio members, the Associate Dean of the College of Arts and Sciences, a representative of Simpson Library, and a representative of the Registrar's Office.
 The committee's duties are to: - .1 Study and recommend to the Faculty Senate action concerning policy on procedure and criteria for approval, deletion, and change of all CAS course offerings and numbering, prerequisites, co-requisites, departmental majors and programs, minors, general degree requirements, proposed new majors and minors, study abroad, and exchange programs. - .2 Review and approve or reject proposals from the various CAS departments for new degree programs, majors, minors, concentrations, certificates, or courses; for changes to degree programs, majors, minors, certificates, or concentrations; and for changes to existing courses in isolation, including changes in course numbering, title, credit hours, catalogue description, or pre- and co-requisites; and requests to delete a course from the catalogue.
 Such approvals are then reviewed by the Faculty Senate and referred to the UFC or UFC designated committee.
-In its deliberations, the committee will consider general philosophy, departmental and general university facilities, staffing, and current course offerings. - .3 Review at its discretion the frequency of offering, numbering, and general relevance of all college courses, including the frequency of special topics and seminar courses, making recommendations for change to departments as appropriate. - .4 Review and approve or reject applications for special majors in the College. - F.9.3 Faculty and Academic Affairs Committee The committee consists of six elected faculty members holding a rank above instructor and with a minimum of three years' affiliation with the University at the commencement of service.
-Members are nominated and elected according to the rules spelled out in §F.8.3 of this Handbook.
-Terms shall begin the fall semester after election.
-There must be at least two Full Professors and one tenured individual among the non ex officio members of this committee.
-The chair of this committee serves as the CAS representative to the University Faculty Affairs Committee.
-The committee's duties are to: - .1 Study and recommend to the Faculty Senate action concerning policy on College faculty welfare and responsibility; and formulate and present to the Faculty Senate recommendations concerning academic leave, compensation, and employee benefits in the College. - .2 Serve as liaison between the Faculty Senate and the President, Provost, or other University authorities in areas of their common concern regarding the College. - .3 Study and recommend to the Faculty Senate action concerning policy on adjunct faculty welfare and responsibility, formulating and presenting to the Faculty Senate recommendations to the Provost concerning compensation and employee benefits.
+In its deliberations, the committee will consider general philosophy, departmental and general university facilities, staffing, and current course offerings. - .3 Review at its discretion the frequency of offering, numbering, and general relevance of all college courses, including the frequency of special topics and seminar courses, making recommendations for change to departments as appropriate. - .4 Review and approve or reject applications for special majors in the College. - F.9.3 Faculty Development and Grants Committee The committee consists of six appointed faculty members, and the Dean (or designee) as an ex officio member.
+The committee's duties are to: - .1 Study and recommend to the Faculty Senate policies concerning faculty development. - .2 Recommend to the Dean which faculty development grant proposals from CAS should be funded. - .3 Advise the Dean of any concerns with application procedures and evaluation criteria for faculty development grants. - F.9.4 Promotion and Tenure Committee The committee consists of nine elected faculty members, eight from the College of Arts and Sciences and one faculty member external to CAS, all to be elected by the CAS faculty.
+All members must have attained the rank of associate professor or above with tenure, and at least four members whom shall have attained the rank of full professor, by the date of election.
+Members serve staggered three-year terms, with three persons elected each year.
+The committee elects a chair from its membership.
+Members are nominated and elected according to the rules spelled out in §F.8.3 and §F.8.3.5 of this Handbook.
+The committee's duties are to: